Building A Budget With Allocations - All Flexibility Levels

 As a reminder, DL requirements by grade band are:

-- 6-12: It is required that students be enrolled in at least two year-long (or equivalent) content courses in Spanish in 6-12 throughout the program.
+- 6-12: It is required that students be enrolled in at least two year-long (or equivalent) content courses in Spanish in grades 6-12 throughout the program.

 Budgeting Recommendations